GMuhaideb/ParkinProject/README.md

 Computer Information Systems.

 The system consists of two components:
-1. The Flutter project's source code.
+1. The Parkin project's using flutter source code.
 2. Scripts for the hardware implementation using OpenCV.